prahladyeri/prahladyeri.github.io/_posts/2019-07-18-url-routing-pure-js.md

 ---
 layout: post
-title: 'How to implement URL routing in vanilla javascript'
+title: 'How to implement URL routing in vanilla JavaScript'
 tags: url productivity javascript
 ---